RJWoodhead/FRC3DP/StrongArm/StrongArm.md

 Trim the excess belt if it is getting in the way of anything.

+# 5B: Tube Integration (Chain)

+Remove the Inner Tube Chain Clamp from the Inner Tube, then insert the Inner Tube into the Outer Tube from the bottom, up through the Outer Tube Mount.
+Reinstall the Inner Tube Chain Clamp; it now forms a hard-stop that prevents the Inner Tube from falling out of the Outer Tube.
+Use the clamp to retension the chain, then drill 2 or 3 #8 holes using the Chain Clamp as a drill guide and install #8 bolts with locknuts on the inside of the tube to secure the chain in place.

 # 6: Motor and Gearbox

 The Outer Tube Mount uses a Rev Right Angle Gearbox to make the packaging much less prone to getting hit and damaged.
 If you look in the slot where the drive pulley will be installed you'll see there are countersinks which will hold mounting bolts and access holes for a long T-handle opposite them.
 Just insert 10-32 bolts (1" or 1.125" should work depending on your precise configuration) as needed.
 A Right-Angle Gearbox + MaxPlanetary setup will drop right into the mount, and you can additionally secure the MaxPlanetary to the Mount with some additional 10-32 bolts using the provided holes.

-Thread a length of 1/2" Hex Shaft through the opposite side of the mount, capture a WCP-0611 Pulley in the central slot, and insert the end of the shaft into and through the gearbox.
+Thread a length of 1/2" Hex Shaft through the opposite side of the mount, capture a WCP-0611 Pulley (or 18-tooth 35-series hub) in the central slot, and insert the end of the shaft into and through the gearbox.
 Add a Thunderhex bearing to the loose end of the shaft, then secure with two shaft collars.

 Done!